stinkybrew/weather-app/README.md

 ## Features

-In this project we are using basic bootstrap css.
+In this project we are using basic bootstrap css to get some sparkling's to visuals.

 ## Installation